JabRef/user-documentation/en/advanced/journalabbreviations.md

 JabRef can automatically toggle journal names between abbreviated and unabbreviated form, as long as the names are contained in one of your journal lists.

-This feature can be configured under **Options → Manage journal abbreviations**.
+This feature can be configured under **Options → Preferences → Manage journal abbreviations**.

 JabRef includes a fairly extensive build-in list of journal abbreviations.
 This list is a merge of all lists available at [abbrv.jabref.org](https://abbrv.jabref.org).
 However, this might still be be incomplete \(or outdated\) for the purposes of some users.
 Thus, JabRef allows to add abbreviations in the form of a personal list or external lists.